 Espostoa is a genus of 16 species of cacti known from the Andes of southern Ecuador and Peru.
 They usually live at an altitude between 2625 and 8200 feet (800 and 2500 m).
 The generic name honors Nicolas E. Esposto, a renowned botanist from Lima.

 Espostoas are columnar cacti that mostly branch at the base to form a series of stems reminiscent of a big city skyline.
-The most notable feature of Espostoa is a presence in most species of dense, white "hair" which quite dramatically covers the stems giving them a soft, fuzzy appearance.
-This is just an illusion however, as underneath the soft hairs are numerous sharp spines arranged on many small ribs which circle the columns.
+The most notable feature of Espostoas is a presence in most species of dense white "hair," which quite dramatically covers the stems giving them a soft fuzzy appearance.
+However, this is just an illusion as underneath the soft hairs are numerous sharp spines arranged on many small ribs that circle the columns.
 In some species, the main central spine extends well past the hair making their threatening presence obvious.

 Growing Conditions and General Care